LunaMultiplayer/TiltEm/README.md

 # Installation

 1) Go to the [latest release](../../releases/latest) page and download the zip file
-2) Decompress the downloaded .zip and put it in the `GameData`folder of your KSP
+2) Decompress the downloaded .zip into your KSP folder
 3) If you want to edit the default tilts, you need to install Kopernicus and edit the `GameData\TiltEm\TiltEm.cfg` file.
 It follows the same rules as any Kopernicus .cfg file

 ---